 By Train: Longshan is located one block north of Wanhua station, accessible by Local service.

 Location: No. 211, Guangzhou Street, Wanhua District, Taipei City, Taiwan 10853

 Hours: 6am-10pm Daily

 Shrink in front of the massive Chiang Kai-shek Memorial Hall.

 It’s impossible to miss Chiang Kai-shek Memorial Hall in Taipei.
-It’s a gigantic white monument that was built in memory of the former President of the Republic of China, Chiang Kai-shek.
+It’s a gigantic white monument built in memory of the former President of the Republic of China, Chiang Kai-shek.
 It’s surrounded by an equally huge park.
 Moreover, the building is full of meanings.
-For instance, the octagonal blue roof symbolizes the number 8, which is commonly associated with good fortune.
-The 89 steps leading to the entrance, on the other hand, symbolizes the age of the former President’s age of death.
+For instance, the octagonal blue roof symbolizes the number 8, commonly associated with good fortune.
+On the other hand, the 89 steps leading to the entrance represent the age of the former President’s age of death.

 - Address: No. 21, Zhongshan South Road, Zhongzheng District, Taipei City, Taiwan 100

 - Hours: 9 am to 6 pm daily

 Located in Shilin, Taipei, Taiwan, The National Palace Museum has a permanent collection of nearly 700,000 pieces of ancient Chinese imperial artifacts and artworks.
 Through Chiang Kai-shek’s initiative, he moved some of the collections from China to Taiwan in the late 1940s to escape the Communists.
 This Museum has a vast array of beautiful artifacts and is worth visiting.